Arthur-Helias/pfUI-LocationPlus/README.md

 - [pfUI-addonskinner](https://github.com/jrc13245/pfUI-addonskinner) - Another module for pfUI that skins other addons to match the style of pfUI.
 - [pfUI-bettertotems](https://github.com/Bombg/pfUI-bettertotems) - Another module for pfUI that improves the totem module.
 - [ZonesLevel](https://github.com/Arthur-Helias/ZonesLevel) - Adds zones level range to your world map.
+- [Better Character Panel](https://github.com/Arthur-Helias/BetterCharacterPanel) - Improves the character and inspect panel by adding enchants effect and more!

 ## Extra Notes